kevinrider/phpetrade/README.md

 ## Authentication
 Copy phpetrade/src/Config.php.example to phpetrade/src/Config.php and fill in your app_key and app_secret.
 If you have sandbox keys only, then only copy those into the sandbox keys in the code and vice versa for production keys.
-Set the sandbox/production environment on line 11, the default is sandbox.
+The default environment is set to sandbox.

 Logging into the E*Trade API is a two step process because the API uses the OAuth 1.0a specification.